Predicting fixed-sample test decisions enables anytime-valid inference: Discussion

 \section{Discussion}

 Sequential data generation and streaming data are defining features of modern applications, yet classical hypothesis testing frameworks, developed over 90 years ago, remain anchored to single test decisions at a maximal sample size.
 Existing sequential methods come with compromises.
 Our results show that the mismatch between theory and the practical needs of sequential testing is not fundamental.
-By re-framing sequential testing as a prediction problem, targeting the outcome of a fixed-sample test, we demonstrate that anytime-valid error control, statistical efficiency, and broad applicability can be achieved simultaneously.
+By re-framing sequential testing as a prediction problem, targeting the outcome of a fixed-sample test, while avoiding martingales and the martingale inequality, we demonstrate that anytime-valid error control, statistical efficiency, and broad applicability can be achieved simultaneously.

 Our procedure turns any fixed-sample size test with a hypothesis into an anytime-valid sequential version of the test.
 Introducing a threshold for the predictive probabilities we can secure a Type I error at a chosen $\alpha$, and match the fixed-sample size power with substantial sample savings, by allowing for a modest increase in the maximal sample size.
 Alternatively, the maximal sample size of the sequential test can match that of the fixed sample size test and lose a small amount of power.
-The procedure is simple, requiring one user set parameter, $\gamma$.
+The procedure is simple, requiring one user set parameter, $\wt<\alpha$.

 The central conceptual shift is to focus on the \emph{final decision} implied by a fixed-sample test rather than on accumulating evidence through intermediate statistics.
 At any interim stage, uncertainty about the test outcome arises solely from future, unobserved data.
 Treating this uncertainty explicitly, by predicting whether the fixed-sample test would reject under the null hypothesis, yields a sequential decision rule that remains valid under arbitrary stopping.
-Extensions to stopping for futility, when evidence accumulates that the null hypothesis is true, follow a similar predictive procedure and are considered in Section 12 of the Supplementary Materials.
+Extensions to stopping for futility, when evidence accumulates that the null hypothesis is true, follow a similar predictive procedure and are considered in Section 11 of the SM.

 Prevailing wisdom has suggested that robustness to optional stopping necessarily comes at the cost of substantial efficiency losses, as reflected in existing anytime-valid and safe testing constructions \citep{Vovk21,Grunwald24}.
 Our results show that this belief is not intrinsic to anytime-valid inference, but rather reflects the limitations of existing constructions that replace fixed-sample tests with alternative sequential statistics based on likelihood-ratios.